hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

   </div>

 + Other kinds of weight penalty
+  + L1 penalty: the cost function as the left diagram
   + penalize the absolute values of the weights
     + make many weights exactly equal to zero which helps interpretation a lot
   + weight penalty w/ negligible effect on large weights
+    + the gradient of the cost function actually get smaller when the weight gets really big
-    + allowing a few large weights
+    + allowing a few large weights w/o pulled towards to zero

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture9/lec9.pptx" ismap target="_blank">